wlvyr/Wlvyr.Common/Wlvyr.Common.Data/README.md

 namespace SomeProject.Data;

-// Notice that repository assumes executor is meant only for SQL text and not for stored procedure. public class SomeRepository(IDatabaseExecutor executor) {
+// Notice that the repository assumes executor is properly configured for SQL text, and not for stored procedure. public class SomeRepository(IDatabaseExecutor executor) {
     public async Task AddSomeAsync(SomeData data)